-There are many different benefits to staying hydrated with Culligan bottled water.
-And with such a wide variety of flavors and sizes, it’s a great option for your whole family.
+There are many benefits of bottled water.
+And with such a wide variety of flavors and sizes, it's a great option to keep you and your family hydrated.

 What is bottled water?

 As the number one selling beverage in the United States, bottled water aids in the hydration of millions.
 And with 13.7 billion gallons consumed by Americans each year, bottled water remains a multi-billion dollar industry.

 So why are consumers choosing bottled water over an alternative option?

 For starters, bottled water offers a wide variety of options.
 Such as different sizes, flavors and filtration methods.

 In short, staying hydrated with bottled water presents many benefits to you and your family.
 And we'll break down the various benefits in this blog.

 First, let's discuss the convenience of this bottled water.

 Bottled water comes in different sizes.
 Such as single-serve water bottles or five-gallon water coolers.

 Five-gallon water coolers provide you with fresh tasting water at the touch of a button.
 Drink the water in the comfort of your home.
 Or take it with you in your own reusable water bottle.